Research centres, institutes and networks

 - Centre for Research in Professional Learning

-- Centre for Special Educational Needs and Disability
+- Centre for Special Educational Needs, Disability and Inclusive Education

-- Centre for Science, Maths and Technology Education
+- Centre for Research in STEM Education (CRISTEME)

 Our researchers' specialist interests collectively encompass a wide range of legal fields.
 We have an established research history in Family Law, Legal History and European Law; in addition to these we are also growing strengths in International and Comparative Law, Human Rights, Bioethics, Environmental Law, Criminology, Intellectual Property, Commercial Law, Information Law and Technology Law.

 IICE works across the colleges to promote interdisciplinary research and engagement with external partners, with cultural enquiry at the core of its activities.